hotosm/osm-fieldwork/docs/odk_merge.md

 The boundary file is a polygon to limit the dataset size, useful when using downloaded OSM data for entire countries, or using a large database.
 Most ODK data files are not usually very large.
-It can be in any format, but GeoJson is the most common.
+It can be in any format, but GeoJson is the most common one.

 To specify a database as the OSM source, the input file gets prefixed with _pg:_, followed by the database name.
 Otherwise use a disk